MrKeith99/gz-usd/README.md

 ## Setup

-Follow the steps below in order to build `gz-usd` by traditional cmake build.
+Follow the steps below in order to build `gz-usd` by the traditional cmake build.

 > [!NOTE]
 > Be sure to build gz-usd on a terminal with the above environment variables exported.